REVIEW:

 much needed energy and overall kayak control for the sake of a poorly

 executed turn.
-They have also lamented that rudders, due in part to their
+They have also lamented that rudders, due in part to

-days end.
+at the days end.

 The SealLine SmartTrack Control System, a system with solid foot braces